 Why it’s important to ask: “There are probably a lot of things you do well that your boss loves and probably others that he wishes you’d stop doing, but he never really had the heart or stomach to tell you,” Glickman says.
 “This line of questioning makes it easy for him to finally tell you that the 10 hours of cold-calling you’re doing every week isn’t leading to results, and you’d be better off building out the focus group strategy instead.”

-If your boss evades these questions—and says that you’re doing a great job and you don’t need to change a thing, but you know there’s room for improvement—you can gently press the issue.
-Try a follow-up question like, “I really appreciate hearing everything is going well, but I’d really like to move up a level and challenge myself.
+Even if your boss insists you don’t need to change a thing and that you’re doing great, chances are there is still room for improvement.
+Don’t be scared to push the issue further and ask more questions until you reach an agreeable resolution.
+Try to send a follow-up message like, “I really appreciate hearing everything is going well, but I’d really like to move up a level and challenge myself.
 What else should I be doing to make sure I get promoted next year?”

 I’m sure that I’ll have some additional thoughts and questions as I digest all this information.
 Could we schedule a follow-up conversation in a few days?

-Why it’s important to ask: It’s hard to think on your feet and ask constructive questions when you’re feeling beat up.
-By asking for a few days to collect your thoughts, you’ll have time to reflect on your boss’ words and brainstorm ways to move ahead.
+Why it’s important to ask: It can be difficult to think of pertinent and productive questions when you are feeling discouraged.
+If you take a couple of days to reflect on your supervisor’s words, it will give you the time needed to come up with strategies for making progress.
 “The last thing you want to do is lose your cool,” says Glickman.
 “Remember, the goal of feedback is not to make you feel good.
 It’s to make you better at your job.”